pg-sharding/benchmarks/README.md

 ## Test #1

 The main goal of the test was to show that adding one more shard is not increasing the query latency.
-On the one hand, it is very obvious statement but on the other hand we need make sure of this.
+On the one hand, it is a very obvious statement but on the other hand, we need to make sure of this.

 ### Setup

-In this test I benchmarked an SPQR installation:

-- with only one spqr-router
+In this test I benchmarked an SPQR installation with only one `spqr-router`:
-- using [2,4,8,16,32,64,128] shards
-- using sysbench and its out of box OLTP tests (see `results/` folder)
+- I use `sysbench` and it's out of box OLTP test (see `results/` folder)
-- sysbench and spqr-router is running on the same host
+- `sysbench` and `spqr-router` are running on the same host
-- each shard is PostgreSQL 14 with 8 vCPU, 100% vCPU rate Cascade Lake, 32 GB RAM, 100 GB local SSD disk
+- Each shard is PostgreSQL 14 with 8 vCPU, 100% vCPU rate, 32 GB RAM, 100 GB local SSD disk
-- host with router has 16 vCPU, 100% vCPU rate, 32 GB RAM, 100 GB local SSD disk
+- Host with the router has 16 vCPU, 100% vCPU rate, 32 GB RAM, 100 GB local SSD disk
+- I ran this test with [2,4,8,16,32,64,128] shards

-I used `config.py` script to generate the router config and `init.py` to generate the `init.sql`, SQL-like code that creating  key-ranges.
+I used `config.py` script to generate the router config and `init.py` to generate the `init.sql` (SQL-like code that creates key ranges).

-The router config was like:
+The router config was like this:

 ```
 log_level: ERROR